Kaa Platform features

 Connectivity is all about messaging between the cloud and the devices.
 That is how the devices connect to the cloud to perform different operations.

-The Kaa platform supports lightweight IoT protocols for device connection, such as MQTT and CoAP.
-Kaa is transport-agnostic and may support any open IoT protocol.
+The Kaa platform supports lightweight IoT protocols for device connection, such as MQTT.
+Kaa is transport-agnostic and may support any IoT protocol.
 The platform allows building applications that function over any type of network connection, either persistent or intermittent.
 You may choose one of the existing transport protocol implementations that come with Kaa, or create custom-tailored transports and plug them into your system.
 MQTT is the default protocol used by Kaa.

-Kaa Protocol is built on top of MQTT and CoAP, and defines basic rules of communication between the platform and the devices.
+Kaa Protocol is built on top of MQTT, and defines basic rules of communication between the platform and the devices.
 The protocol is fully open, asynchronous, and allows for arbitrary message formats.
 Furthermore, you can choose between encrypted and unencrypted channels.
 Use the encrypted channel to secure sensitive data or the unencrypted channel for open data.

 In case your device does not have an IP connectivity or already implements some communication capabilities, Kaa employs a gateway architecture where a gateway talks to the device over a local network protocol or a proximity protocol, and performs transport-level message conversion or even represents them to the cloud.